mozilla/mozregression/gui/README.rst

 about python virtualenvs.
 You may also consider using virtualenvwrapper (https://virtualenvwrapper.readthedocs.org/en/latest/).

-Python 3.5+ is *required* to develop or use mozregression-gui.
+Python 3.6+ is *required* to develop or use mozregression-gui.

 Install with virtualenvwrapper: ::

-   mkvirtualenv -p /usr/bin/python3 mozregression pip install -r requirements-gui-dev.txt
+   mkvirtualenv -p /usr/bin/python3 mozregression pip install -r requirements/all.txt

 Or with virtualenv: ::

-   virtualenv --system-site-packages -p /usr/bin/python3 venv source venv/bin/activate pip install -r requirements-gui-dev.txt
+   virtualenv --system-site-packages -p /usr/bin/python3 venv source venv/bin/activate pip install -r requirements/all.txt

 Launching the application
 -------------------------